 Strong passwords are the barrier between your valuable personal information and resources, and the criminals who are trying to get at them.
 Whether it's a password for your computer, your NetID password used to access Cornell's online services, or those that secure other aspects of your digital life, it's essential that you make your passwords strong and never share them.
 All of your passwords, and especially your NetID password, should be as long and complex as possible.
 Make your passwords unique, easy for you to remember, and difficult for others to guess.

 For Your Computer

-Your computer must be configured so that when it starts up, you need to enter a password.
+Your computer must be configured so that when it starts up, a password is required.

 - If your unit uses CornellAD, you will use your NetID and NetID password to log in.

 - If you are not using CornellAD, this should be a strong password that is only used by you.
 It must not be the same password as your NetID password.